Why pay off your balance in full?

 You have multiple debts with various interest rates

 If you have more than one credit card, or if you have credit cards and other forms of debt (e.g. personal loans), you should prioritize paying off the debt with the highest interest rate first.
-It might feel good to pay off two credit cards with 10% interest rates, but don’t take care of those at the expense of a loan with a 23% interest rate.
+It may feel good to pay off two credit cards with 10% interest rates, but don’t take care of those at the expense of a loan with a 23% interest rate, it’ll end up costing you in the long run.

 If you fall into one of the above categories, periodically re-evaluate your budget to see if you can move away from making the minimum payment and start paying off credit cards in full.
 If your credit cards and loans have high interest rates, consider transferring all the balances onto one card with a low interest rate.
-Just note that the low interest rate on a balance transfer card will likely expire after a period of time—typically within 6 months to a year.
-Use the window of time afforded to you by a balance transfer to make the biggest possible monthly payments you can, pay off your credit card debt in full, and start your financial life fresh.
+Just note that the low interest rate on a balance transfer card will likely expire after a period of time — typically within six months to a year.
+Use the temporary low-interest period to make large monthly payments, pay off your credit card debt in full and start fresh with a clean financial slate.

 More: Should I used a loan to pay off my credit card debt?